Congrats to Sen. Wexton and Thanks to Hunter Mill Volunteers!

 A Message from the Coordinated Campaign

 Hello Hunter Mill Dems!
 My name is Adam and I’m a field organizer for inner NOVA with the Democratic coordinated campaign.
 I’ll be your point of contact for all volunteer events with the coordinated campaign.
 A little about myself, I was born in Washington DC but I grew up in Asia, Latin America, and right here in Fairfax, VA.
 Previously I worked on the Hillary Clinton campaign in Wisconsin, the Ralph Northam campaign in Fairfax, and now the Tim Kaine campaign.
 We’re currently seeking “influencers” to recruit, train, and launch volunteers for canvassing, phone banking, and voter registration drives in Hunter Mill.
-If you’ve done this for past campaigns, or are interested in learning more please shoot me a message at adam.kubiske@virginiavictory.org or call/text at 703-678-6835.
+If you’ve done this for past campaigns, or are interested in learning more please shoot me a message at adam.kubiske@virginiavictory.org .
 If you are not able to lead events, but would still like to volunteer, please sign up at TimKaine.com/events or by contacting me directly.
 Looking forward to meeting you and working together to achieve a historic blue tsunami this November!